Carignan Grape Variety: From Zero to Hero?

 Winegrowers in Corbieres have a similar longstanding love-hate relationship with Carignan.
 The best terroir is undoubtedly the sub-zone of Boutenac, situated north of the appellation boundaries.
 In the sandstone hills of the area, baked in Mediterranean sunlight, Carignan thrives and ripens to high levels of alcohol and tannin.
 Some of the low-yielding bush vines are more than 100 years old.
 Nevertheless, the concentration found in the berries has no rival anywhere in the region.

-Carignan also plays an essential role in the red blends of Fitou.
-It grows particularly well in the Fitou Haut zone, mountainous schist located 15 miles inland from the coast.
+Carignan also plays an essential role in Fitou’s red blends.
+It grows particularly well in the Fitou Haut zone, a mountainous schist located 15 miles inland from the coast.
 Old vines must dig deep to find nutrients in the increasingly torrid summers, which helps the flavor and tannin development.
 When blended with Syrah and Grenache, the wines have an alluring potency and intense spicy fruit, offset by Carignan’s naturally high acidity.
 Such qualities help keep the wines fresh and avoid tipping over into jammy excess.

 That observation brings us nicely to the subject of climate change.
 Growers in the Languedoc-Roussillon look nervously at rising temperatures and alcohol degrees.
 In many parts of the Corbieres appellation, drought and concomitant hydric vine stress are recurring problems during the summer.
 In particular, Syrah can produce very coarse and alcoholic wine in these conditions.
 More than ever, winegrowers need varieties that withstand the heat and produce wines with good acidity, even at high ripeness levels.
 Carignan is one such grape variety.
 For that reason alone, it is bound to enjoy a growing resurgence in the decades to come.